 All participants (15) who had immediate family members living in their countries of origin kept in touch and as many as 13 reported talking to their family members at least once a week.
-Seven participants have been visited by a family member since their arrival to the U.S., however none of them has been able to visit their country of origin.
-Even though none of the participants was separated from their children, they nevertheless experienced painful separation from parents and family.
+Seven participants have been visited at least once a year by a family member since their arrival to the U.S., however none of them have been able to visit their country of origin.
+Even though none of the participants were separated from their children, they nevertheless experienced painful separation from parents and family.

-"I miss my parents and it's really hard on me... my mom was here, my dad was not ... he is not able to make it here...This is the hardest part of it...you want to go so badly and you just cannot go."
+"I miss my parents and it's really hard on me...
+My mom was here, my dad was not...
+He is not able to make it here....
+This is the hardest part of it.
+You want to go so badly and you just cannot go."
 (Slovakia)

-"...basically when you move that far and you can't visit back and forth...they split up family...you don't really have foundation here...no foundation there anymore ..."
+"Basically when you move that far and you can't visit back and forth, they split up family. . .
+You don't really have foundation here. . . no foundation there anymore."
 (Hungary)

-Negative psychological outcomes of painful separation from children and family members among the undocumented Latino parents has been well-documented (Sternberg and Barry 2011; Walter, Bourgois, and Loinaz 2004).
-Restricted mobility and inability to visit family and children is a major source of stress and emotional hardship for undocumented Mexican immigrants (Sullivan and Rehm 2005).
+Negative psychological outcomes of painful separation from children and family members among the undocumented Latino/a parents have been well-documented (Sternberg and Barry 2011; Walter, Bourgois, and Loinaz 2004).
+Restricted mobility and inability to visit family and children is also a major source of stress and emotional hardship for undocumented Mexican immigrants (Sullivan and Rehm 2005).